intergiro/developer-portal/docs/merchant/checkout/embed.md

 # Embedable Component

-The Intergiro Checkout component can tokenize cards, handle 3d secure and create orders.
+The Intergiro Checkout component can tokenize cards, handle 3d Secure and create orders.
 Below is a simple example of how to implement and how it will display-

 ``` html
 <!DOCTYPE html>